searchlight/icinga-operator/docs/node-alerts/README.md

 This object will do the followings:

-- This Alert is set on pods with matching label `app=nginx` in `demo` namespace.
+- This Alert is set on nodes with matching label `beta.kubernetes.io/os=linux`.
-- Check command `pod_volume` will be applied on volume named `webstore`.
+- Check command `node_volume` will be applied on volume named `webstore`.
-- Icinga will check for volume size every 60s.
+- Icinga will check for volume size every 5m.
-- Notifications will be sent every 5m if any problem is detected, until acknowledged.
+- Notifications will be sent every 3m if any problem is detected, until acknowledged.
 - When the disk is 70% full, it will reach `WARNING` state and emails will be sent to _ops@example.com_ via Mailgun as notification.
 - When the disk is 95% full, it will reach `CRITICAL` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.

 Any NodeAlert object has 3 main sections:

-### Pod Selection
+### Node Selection
-Any NodeAlert can specify pods in 2 ways:
+Any NodeAlert can specify nodes in 2 ways:

-- `spec.podName` can be used to specify a pod by name.
-Use this if you are creating pods directly.
+- `spec.nodeName` can be used to specify a node by name.

-- `spec.selector` is a label selector for pods.
-This should be used if pods are created by workload controllers like Deployment, ReplicaSet, StatefulSet, DaemonSet, ReplicationController, etc. Searchlight operator will update Icinga as pods with matching labels are created/deleted by workload controllers.
+- `spec.selector` is a node selector.
+Searchlight operator will update Icinga as nodes with matching labels are added/removed.

 ### Check Command
 Check commands are used by Icinga to periodically test some condition.
 If the test return positive appropriate notifications are sent.
-The following check commands are supported for pods:
+The following check commands are supported for nodes:
 - [influx_query](influx_query.md) - To check InfluxDB query result.
 - [node_status](node_status.md) - To check Kubernetes Node status.
 - [node_volume](node_volume.md) - To check Node Disk stat.